babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

 Use single database migration mode in the following cases:

 - If you are migrating a single SQL Server database.
-In single database mode, migrated schema names are identical to the original SQL Server schema names.
+In single database mode, migrated schema names (when seen from PostgreSQL) are identical to the original SQL Server schema names.
-  When you migrate your application, you need to make fewer changes to your SQL code.
+  In case you plan to ultimately migrate your application to native PostgreSQL, your SQL code will require fewer modifications.

 - If your end goal is a complete migration to native PostgreSQL.
 Before migrating, consolidate your schemas into a single schema (`dbo`) and then migrate